Mte90/FB-Android-Crash/README.md

 The same issue doesn't happen with Facebook for iOS, because they use a different engine.

+### Updates:

+* 14/03/2017 - 16:00 UTC: FIrst of all thanks to all the people improved that readme!
+That repo was shared on [Reddit](https://www.reddit.com/r/webdev/comments/5zbb2d/lets_crash_the_integrated_browser_in_facebook_for/) and on [HackerNews](https://news.ycombinator.com/item?id=13867227) and gettings a little bit of success.

 ## Conclusion

 There was a time when web developers fought for a free open web that works in the right way (web standards) and was easy to document and debug, but the mobile world is the new battlefield for developers.